 2017: Romania #NoStressWithFourPaws

-In an effort to meet the needs of a constantly changing society, our team developed 'No Stress with Four Paws', an animal assisted intervention aimed at reducing stress among students and company employees through interactions with dogs.
+In 2017, in an effort to meet the needs of a constantly changing society, our team started the 'No Stress with FOUR PAWS' project, an animal assisted intervention aimed at reducing stress among students and company employees through interactions with former stray dogs.

-In early 2016, FOUR PAWS opened the first AAT centre in Bucharest where today children are offered weekly support and complementary therapy from our dogs Mura, Mulan, Toto, Tuca, Bumi and their handlers, completely free of charge.
-That same year, the scope of the project expanded beyond AAI into research in the field of human-animal interaction and through a partnership with the Psychology Faculty of the University of Bucharest into education, by offering practice and education opportunities to students.
+In early 2016, FOUR PAWS opened the first Animal Assisted Therapy and Research Center in Bucharest where children are offered free support and complementary therapy from our dogs Mura, Caju, Toto, Bumi and Pispirel.
+The same year, the scope of the project expanded to research in the field of human-animal interaction with a partnership with the Psychology Faculty of the University of Bucharest to offer practice and education opportunities to students.

 2012: Romania 'Dogs for People'